SujalSodha/sujalPersonal/README.md

 Hi There!
-I'm Shoaib Shafqat.
-A Full Stack Web Developer having specialization in back end & front end development.
-I have 9+ years of experience in Web Development having strong WordPress & WooCommerce Skills.
-I have Backend Skills in Laravel, cakePHP, WordPress, PHP.
-I also have Frontend Skills in Javascript, VueJS, Web Components & StencilJS, CSS / SASS, Bootstrap & Foundation.
+I'm Sujal Sodha.
+A Full Stack Web Developer having specialization in back-end &
+              front-end development.
+I have 2+ years of experience in Web Development having strong Laravel Skills.
+I also have Frontend Skills in Javascript, Jquery, ReactJs, VueJs, Web Components, CSS / SASS, Bootstrap.